On this page

 Lump sum payments are tax-free.
 Tax may be payable on income streams, depending on whether they have a taxable component, a tax-free component, or a combination of both.

 6. Compassionate grounds

-Accessing super early on compassionate grounds is possible under Australian law, provided that you meet strict eligibility conditions and your super fund allows it.
-If you’re approved to access some of your super early on compassionate grounds, the amount is paid and taxed as a lump sum.
+You may be able to access your super early on compassionate grounds provided you meet strict eligibility conditions and your super fund allows it.
+If you’re approved, the amount is paid and taxed as a lump sum.